Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Perturbations

-As we already mentioned, we are interested in the singular perturbations because they are the ones that could lead to a different qualitative behaviour of the system.
-In the following section, we look at the near consensus behaviour under a singular perturbation, and we characterise the dynamics for a selected class of systems.
+As mentioned, we are interested in singular perturbations for two major reasons.
+First of all, in the setting of our problem where the unperturbed system has a set of equilibria of dimension greater than zero, generic perturbations are singular.
+The second reason is that singular perturbations are the ones that could lead to a different qualitative behavior of the system.
+In the following section, we look at the near consensus behavior under a singular perturbation, and we characterize the dynamics for a selected class of systems.